Svardsten53/Translate/README.md

 ## Installation
 The modification can be installed with the following commands, one for each country.
 More countries will be added once the translation has been verified.
 Be sure to replace the text "Enter your location here" with the location you want in the title.
+This command is only run once on an unmodified installation.
+Subsequent updates can be made from "System Controls" in the Tools menu.

 **Sweden**
 ```